 The Company's working capital is an appropriate indicator of the liquidity of its business, and during the past two fiscal years, the Company, when possible, has funded all of its operations with cash flows resulting from operating activities and when necessary from its existing cash and investments.
 The Company did not borrow any funds during the last two fiscal years.
 Management has available a \$3,000,000 line of credit to help fund further growth or working capital needs, if necessary, but does not anticipate the need for any borrowed funds in the foreseeable future.
-Contingent liabilities on outstanding standby letters of credit agreements aggregated to zero at December 31, 2022 March 31, 2023 and 2021, 2022.
-The existing line of credit was extended and expires February 28, 2023 February 28, 2024.
-It is our expectation the line will be renewed.
+Contingent liabilities on outstanding standby letters of credit agreements aggregated to zero at March 31, 2023 September 30, 2023 and 2022.
+The existing line of credit was extended and expires February 28, 2024.

-The Company's working capital as of December 31, 2022 March 31, 2023 and 2021 2022 was approximately \$31.6 million \$32.3 million and \$28.1 million \$28.7 million, respectively.
+The Company's working capital as of March 31, 2023 September 30, 2023 and 2022 was approximately \$32.3 million \$32.8 million and \$28.7 million \$30.4 million, respectively.
 The Company may at times be required to repurchase shares at the ESOP participants' request at fair market value.
-During the three and six nine months ended December 31, 2022 March 31, 2023 and 2021, 2022, the Company did not repurchase any shares held by the ESOP.
-Under existing authorizations from the Company's Board of Directors, as of December 31, 2022 March 31, 2023, management is authorized to purchase an additional \$783,460 of Company stock.
+During the three and nine months ended March 31, 2023 September 30, 2023 and 2022, the Company did not repurchase any shares held by the ESOP.
+Under an existing authorizations authorization from the Company's Board of Directors, as of March 31, 2023 September 30, 2023, management is authorized to purchase an additional \$783,460 of Company stock.